Irish pound: Decimalisation

 Decimalisation was overseen by the Irish Decimal Currency Board, created on 12 June 1968.
 It provided changeover information to the public, including a pamphlet called Everyone's Guide to Decimal Currency.
 The changeover occurred on Decimal Day, 15 February 1971.

 Breaking the link with sterling

 The European Monetary System was introduced in the 1970s.
 Ireland decided to join it in 1978, while the United Kingdom stayed out.

 The European Exchange Rate Mechanism finally broke the one-for-one link that existed between the Irish pound and the pound sterling; by 30 March 1979 an exchange rate was introduced.

 This period also saw the creation of the Currency Centre at Sandyford in 1978, where banknotes and coinage could be manufactured within the state.
-Prior to this, banknotes were printed by specialist commercial printers in England, and coins were struck by the British Royal Mint.
+Before this, banknotes were printed by specialist commercial printers in England, and coins were struck by the British Royal Mint.